intrahealth/client-registry/docs/admin/configuration.md

 !!! caution
     The Client Registry does not store clinical information.
 Having the Client Registry enables the ability to create a Shared Health Record in the future.

+!!! note
+    OpenSearch and ElasticSearch uses exactly the same technology and have almost the same configuration, i.e ports etc. The configuration file of OpenCR uses parameter elasticsearch to refer to either ElasticSearch or OpenSearch.

 The Client Registry stores the patient demographic data submitted to it in queries.
 The Client Registry stores demographic data at least in the HAPI FHIR Server, which can have any database backend an implementer chooses to use.

-ElasticSearch (ES) is an optional search engine, and requires configuration.
-ES can also store patient data fields selectably.
+OpenSearch/ElasticSearch (ES) is a required search engine for matching, and may requires configuration.

 JSON files are used to configure the system.
 Later iterations will support environment variables and a graphical interface.
-See https://github.com/openhie/client-registry/tree/master/server/config for example configuration files discussed here.
+See <https://github.com/openhie/client-registry/tree/master/server/config> for example configuration files discussed here.

 ## Deciding Between a Standalone or Mediator Configuration